 British Sea power meant mostly business as usual for England during the Great War.
 Alone among the combatants Britain pursued its usual commercial course, enjoying the bulk of its normal trade income whereas the continental combatants were forced to fight on their previous accumulations that the War used up at a frightening rate.
 Lloyd George once said that Britain’s enemies could find the first hundred millions needed for warfare as easily as England but not the last.
 But what would happen if England also could not find the last hundred million?

 Britain financed the War on the Allied side.
+With the strongest credit rating Britain took charge of Dollar financing and borrowed for both France and Russia.
 John Maynard Keynes was paymaster to the Allies.
 He gave a talk to the Admiralty in March 1916 in which he told them: “We bribe whole populations.
 It is our money that keeps the Allies sweet.”

 In October 1916 Keynes issued an important memo from the British Treasury entitled ‘The Financial Dependence of the United Kingdom on the United States of America’.
 It noted that up until that point Britain had been funding its Great War 3/5 by selling its gold and securities and 2/5 by obtaining loans on the international market.